-Reihan Salam has been named Manhattan Institute’s fifth president.
-From 2014 to 2019, Salam served as the executive editor of National Review.
-He is also a National Review Institute Policy Fellow, a contributing editor at The Atlantic and National Affairs, and, in 2017, was named a Young Global Leader of the World Economic Forum.
+Reihan Salam is Manhattan Institute’s fifth president.
+Previously, Salam served as the executive editor of National Review and a National Review Institute Policy Fellow; in 2017, he was named a Young Global Leader of the World Economic Forum.
+Salam is a contributing editor at The Atlantic, National Affairs, and National Review.
 Mr. Salam is the author of Melting Pot or Civil War?
 (Sentinel, 2018) and the co-author, with Ross Douthat, of Grand New Party (Doubleday, 2008).